pstlab/sharework_knowledge/README.md

 At this point a ROSJava workspace has been successfully set and everything is ready for the installation of the sharework_knowledge package.

-First, it is necessary to install the ROS package defining custom messages and services defined within the knowledge base module of the Sharework.
-This package is available on GitHub (https://github.com/pstlab/sharework_knowledge_msgs.git) and cna be installed into the ROSJava workspace as follows:
+First, it is necessary to install the ROSjava package **sharework_knowledge_msgs** defining custom messages and services defined within the knowledge base module of the Sharework.
+This package is available on GitHub (https://github.com/pstlab/sharework_knowledge_msgs.git) and can be installed into the ROSJava workspace as follows:

 ```
 cd ~/ws/src